Fit as a Mama Bear

 Is eating homemade granola healthy?

 Homemade granola can be a healthy source of nutrients!
-Most granola use nuts and seeds as a base which provides a good amount of healthy fats and plant-based proteins.
+Most granola use nuts and seeds as a base, which provides a good amount of healthy fats and plant-based proteins.
 Plus, protein granola allows you to be the one in control of the sweeteners added.
 Scaling back on sugar is an easy way to improve the healthy breakdown of granola.

 Why isn't my homemade granola crunchy?

 Protein granola tastes best when cooked at a semi-low temperature.
 This is because ingredients like nuts, nut butters, and seeds tend to burn at high temperatures.
-If your granola is not crunchy it could be because it hasn't had enough time to dry out.
+If your granola is not crunchy, it could be because it hasn't had enough time to dry out.
 Cook it at a lower temperature for longer and keep an eye on it.

 Can I use protein powder in place of collagen?

-Can you eat this protein granola as cereal?
+Can you eat protein granola as cereal?

 Protein granola in a beige bowl with a hand holding a spoon in it.
 Bowl on yellow napkin with a milk jug behind it